-It is important to obtain valid permission from the government and the administrative department of the concerned area before proceeding.
-One should understand that it is not an easy job to introduce a drug or DNA with a potentially risky for animals.
+It is important to obtain a valid legal licence from the government and the administrative department of the concerned area before proceeding.
+One should understand that it is not an easy job to introduce a drug or DNA as it is potentially risky for animals.
 Genetically modifying the organisms might even kill the host.
 Government has set up organizations like GEAC (Genetic Engineering Approval Committee) to delimit the experiments and approve the operations only if they are immensely important at this stage.

 B. Patent rights violation( Biopiracy):

 Biopiracy is the commercial use of biological resources without a legal licence from the regulating bodies.
-When a product is indigenous to a territory or country, others cannot use them without buying the patent rights from where the product originated.
+When a product is indigenous to a territory or country, others cannot use them without buying the patent rights from where the product was originally originated.
 One of the well-known example was the patent rights violation against Indian Basmati rice.
-India has around 27 documented varieties of Basmati rice.
-In the year 1997, one of the American companies purchased patent rights on Basmati rice through the US Patent and Trademark Office.
-That had no issues in reselling the imported grains in the US markets.
+India had around 27 documented varieties of Basmati rice.
+In the year 1997, one of the American companies purchased patent rights on Basmati rice through the US Patent and Trademark Office however many others used them without the knowledge of the US market.